Friday, October 18, 2013

 Kalekoy (ancient Simena) & Byzantine Fort (1440)

-Our final stop was for a swim in waters shared with turtles (we saw at least 3 mooching about for their lunch quite near the boat - all sadly camera shy) before heading back to Kas to prepare for our longest bus trip of the tour.
+Our final stop was for a swim in waters shared with turtles (we saw at least 3 mooching about for their lunch quite near the boat - all sadly camera shy) before heading back to Kas to prepare for the bus trip ahead, our longest ride of the tour.

 Large Roman theatre under renovation in Aspendos

-This icon is a 13th c depiction of Saint Nicholas from St Catherine's Monastery in Egypt (from Wiki)
+The icon above is a 13th c depiction of Saint Nicholas from St Catherine's Monastery in Egypt (from Wiki)

 No comments: